hanhaohh/SetHadoop/SetHive.md

 vim hive-site.xml
 ```
-Servral changes need to be edited in ```hive-stie.xml```:
+Servral changes need to be edited in ```hive-site.xml```:
 ```
 line 334: hive.metastore.warehouse.dir is the HDFS directory that hive will store all the data, default is /user/hive/warehouse, I change it to /hive/warehouse
 ```
-next, becuase there is some name conflication in hive-site.xml, we will replace every value of field ${system:java.io.tmpdir} to a directory that we created, for example, let's replace with /home/hadoop/Documents/hive/iotmp
+next, becuase there is some name conflication in hive-site.xml, we will replace every value of field ${system:java.io.tmpdir} to a directory that  created, for example, let's replace with /home/hadoop/Documents/hive/iotmp (/home/hadoop/Documents/hive/iotmp is the directory i manually created)

 Otherwise, you will see problem like the error in following images: